Spectroscopy of photoionization from the $^1E$ singlet state in nitrogen$-$vacancy centers in diamond: Surface Plots for Contrast Parameters

-To tackle the analysis of our spectrum pairs, we required a reliable technique that can be automated with a minimum of human intervention.
-We addressed this requirement by developing a Bayesian analysis that separates the contributions of the \nvz\ and \nvm\ through their differing responses to changes in the spin state.\cite{aude_craik_microwave-assisted_2020, chakraborty_magnetic-field-assisted_2022} The spectra are modeled with zero-field photoluminescence intensity contributions ${I}^{-}(\lambda)$ and ${I}^{0}(\lambda)$ from \nvm\ and \nvz\ respectively.
+To tackle the analysis of these spectrum pairs efficiently, we required a reliable technique that can be automated with a minimum of human intervention.
+We addressed this requirement by developing a Bayesian analysis that separates the contributions of the \nvz\ and \nvm\ through their differing responses to changes field.\cite{aude_craik_microwave-assisted_2020, chakraborty_magnetic-field-assisted_2022} The field-off spectra are modeled with zero-field photoluminescence amplitude contributions ${I}^{-}(\lambda)$ and ${I}^{0}(\lambda)$ from \nvm\ and \nvz\ respectively.

-where we have added a constant background $C$ and a measurement noise $\eta_0.$ We use quenching parameters $\epsilon$ and $\delta$ to describe the fractional decrease in PL intensity from the \nvm and \nvz respectively due to the spin-mixing effects of the applied field.
+where we have added a constant background, $C$ and a measurement noise, $\eta_0.$ For the field-on spectra, we introduce quenching parameters $\epsilon$ and $\delta$ to describe the fractional decrease in PL amplitude from the \nvm\ and \nvz\ respectively due to the spin-mixing effects of the applied field.

 including background $C$ and an uncorrelated noise $\eta_B$.
-Negative values of $\epsilon$ or $\delta$ indicate intensity that increases with applied field.
+Negative values of $\epsilon$ or $\delta$ indicate PL amplitude that increases with applied field.

-Figure \ref{fig:fitexample}(a) shows PL spectra from an ensemble of \nv\ centers with the separated contributions of \nvz\ and \nvm\ in panel (b).
-Each spectrum consists of a narrow, zero-phonon line (ZPL) and several broad features in a phonon band.
-The analysis determines probability distributions for $\epsilon$, $\delta$ and separates the PL intensities $I^-(\lambda)$ and $I^0(\lambda)$.
-The shaded rectangles in figure \ref{fig:fitexample}(a) highlight the regions of the spectra where additional assumptions can be incorporated in the Bayesian analysis, We assume that region BG contains background $C$ only, that region ZPL0 contains only $I^0(\lambda)$, with $I^-(\lambda) = 0$.
-In region ZPL-, we assume that $I^0(\lambda)$ is a linear function to distinguish it from the sharply peaked structure of $I^-(\lambda)$.
-Figure \ref{fig:fitexample}(b) shows the separated example spectra.
-The procedure was repeated for 405 field on/off pairs of PL spectra, each yielding values of $\epsilon$, $\delta$ and integrate intensities of \nvz\ and \nvm\ PL spectra.
-Details of the procedure are provided in Appendix \ref{app:bayesian_analysis}.
+Briefly, the Bayesian analysis only uses data from parts of the spectra where additional assumptions can be incorporated, indicated by shaded regions in Fig. \ref{fig:fitexample}(a).
+We assume that region BG contains background $C$ only, that region ZPL0 contains only $I^0(\lambda)$, with $I^-(\lambda) = 0$.
+In region ZPL-, we assume that $I^0(\lambda)$ is a linear function of $\lambda$ to distinguish it from the sharply peaked structure of $I^-(\lambda)$.
+The analysis also incorporates measurement noise in the likelihood calculations.
+With these assumptions and inputs, the analysis yields probability distributions for $\epsilon$ and $\delta$, allowing Eqns.
+(1-2) to be inverted, yielding separate contributions $I^-(\lambda)$ and $I^0(\lambda)$.
+Fig. \ref{fig:fitexample}(b) shows the separated example spectra with the inferred values of $\epsilon$ and $\delta$.
+The procedure was repeated for 405 field on/off pairs of PL spectra, using plots of the separate contributions as visual checks of the analysis quality.
+Details of the procedure are provided in the supplemental material.